DocKDE/website/content/posts/Tech Tips/dotfiles/index.md

 `config push -u origin master`
 {{</alert>}}

 And done.
-On a side note: after defining the file completion in bash or zsh don't work anymore.
+On a side note: after defining the file completion in bash or zsh doesn't work anymore.
 For zsh this can be changed by simply adding the following line to your `.zshrc`:

 {{<alert type="info">}}